veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/flex-layout-row.md

 ## Overview
 Flex-layout-row is used to set the positions or flow of the child components horizontally.
-It has following properties like style, Class,fxFlex, fxLyoutWrap, fxLayoutgap, Fxlayoutalign, fxShow, fxHide.
+It has following properties like style, Class, fxFlex, fxLyoutWrap, fxLayoutgap, Fxlayoutalign, fxShow, and fxHide.
 **Note:** By default some of the attributes will be set to default values.
 Change it according to the need.
 ## Usage
 Flex-layout-row is used to display the components in a row.
 Components placed inside flex-layout-row appears horizontally.